-If there’s one thing that the vast majority of Taiwanese people have in common, it’s a fierce pride of their country.
+If there’s one thing that the vast majority of Taiwanese people have in common, it’s a fierce pride of their region.
 Take Double Ten Day, for example.
-It’s the national holiday when locals take the opportunity to dust off their national flags and wear their patriotism on their sleeves for the day.
-It’s an immense show of national pride, but why is it that Taiwanese are so passionate about their country, and what things are they most proud of?
+It’s the holiday when locals take the opportunity to dust off their flags and wear their patriotism on their sleeves for the day.
+It’s an immense show of pride, but why is it that Taiwanese are so passionate about Taiwan, and what things are they most proud of?

 The Taiwanese healthcare system requires people to pay a monthly contribution and a fee each time they visit the doctor or undergo a medical procedure.
 Fortunately, though, the monthly contributions and fees are so low that practically everyone can afford them.

 The government-supported healthcare system is a relatively new benefit, and it has seen a huge improvement in hospital care and services.
 And having such easy access to high-quality medical care is a source of pride for many locals.

 Tell your local friend that you want to take a taxi to the night market because it’s quicker than the MRT or a bus ride, and they will wonder if you’ve taken ill.
 Taiwanese public transport is incredibly efficient and cheap, and thus locals make use of it whenever possible.
 They are, in fact, very proud of the fact that their department of transportation is really on point when it comes to public transport.

 Make friends with a Taiwanese person, and within a very short time, you’ll find yourself sampling their favorite local dish.
 They really do love their food that much, but they love sharing even more.

 Luckily, Taiwanese cuisine is some of the best in Asia, if not the world, so you can easily understand why it instills such a sense of pride in your newfound local friends.
 From delicious pineapple cakes to the national dish of beef noodles, Taiwanese are fiercely proud of their local dishes.